POTS Flare-Up: Triggers, Symptoms, & How to Cope

 What happens during a POTS flare-up?

 A flare-up in postural orthostatic tachycardia syndrome (POTS) is when symptoms suddenly worsen beyond your usual baseline.
 While everyday POTS symptoms might include lightheadedness, rapid heartbeat when standing, or fatigue, a flare is more intense and disruptive.
+Because there are several different types of POTS, knowing which one you have can help you and your doctor better understand your flare patterns and tailor your management plan.

 During a flare, you may experience: